Reconstruction Alignment Improves Unified Multimodal Models: More Experimental Results and Analysis

-\textbf{Naive 512 $\times$ 512 reconstruction collapses.} When we post-train the Show-o VQGAN variant at $512\times512$ resolution, which uses a VQGAN image tokenizer as the visual understanding encoder, the cross-entropy loss of \ours rapidly drops to nearly zero and the model degenerates, as shown in Figure~\ref{fig:tokenizer_overfit}.
+{\textbf{Naive 512 $\times$ 512 reconstruction collapses.} When we do \ours on the VQGAN variant of Show-o at $512\times512$ resolution, which uses a VQGAN~\citep{vqgan} image tokenizer as the visual understanding encoder, the cross-entropy loss of \ours rapidly drops to nearly zero and the model's performance degrades, as shown in Figure~\ref{fig:tokenizer_overfit}.
 We observe that the model simply copies tokens from the input sequence instead of learning a meaningful conditioning.
-To mitigate this token-copying behavior, we explore three strategies:
+To mitigate this token-copying behavior, we explore three strategies:}